-This bronze sculpture depicts Dr. James Marion Sims (1813–1883), who has been referred to as the “father of modern gynecology.”
-Sims has been the subject of much discussion, with some condemning the physician for his medical practices and others defending his record within the context of his time.
-Sims’ medical advances were achieved through the use of surgical techniques on enslaved Black women, who were his principal subjects in the South where he initially practiced.
+This bronze sculpture depicts Dr. James Marion Sims (1813–1883), who has been referred to as the “father of modern gynecology”.
+Sims has been the subject of much discussion, with some condemning the physician for his medical practices, and with others defending his record within the context of his time.
+Sims’ medical advances were achieved through practice of surgical techniques on enslaved Black women, who were his principal subjects in the South where he initially practiced.

 Sims was born in Lancaster County, South Carolina.
 He graduated from South Carolina College in 1832 and completed his medical studies at Jefferson Medical College in Philadelphia in 1835.
-He practiced medicine for a short time in Lancaster County and later in Montgomery, Alabama.
+He practiced medicine in Lancaster County and then established a practice in Montgomery, Alabama.
 While living in the South, Sims owned slaves.

-The statue by German artist Ferdinand von Miller II (1842-1929) was cast in Munich, Germany in 1892 and dedicated two years later in Bryant Park.
-In 1934 the sculpture was reinstalled at its current location opposite the New York Academy of Medicine, at Fifth Avenue and 103rd Street.
-A new stone pedestal and setting designed by the Parks Department's Chief Consulting Architect Aymar Embury II (1880-1966), was inserted into the rustic Central Park perimeter wall.
-In 1993 the Central Park Conservancy conserved the monument.
+The statue by German artist Ferdinand von Miller II (1842-1929) was cast in Munich, Germany in 1892 and dedicated two years later in what is now known as Bryant Park.
+In 1934, the sculpture was reinstalled at its current location opposite the New York Academy of Medicine, at Fifth Avenue and 103rd Street.
+A new stone pedestal and setting, designed by the Parks Department's Chief Consulting Architect Aymar Embury II (1880-1966), was inserted into the rustic Central Park perimeter wall.

 Dr. James Marion Sims Details